davidterpay/Personal-Website/README.md

 # Personal Website

-This site is my personal website.
-All credits go to google and youtube for the countless hours of looking up to do this.
+This project is coming along slowly and is a part of my personal website.
+All credits go to google and youtube for the countless hours of helping me find out how to do this.